Sanskrit College and University: Central Library

 The central library of the Sanskrit College and University is a veritable goldmine for researchers.
 It contains over 2,00,000 books and 25,000 manuscripts, including several very rare manuscripts.
 The university has also started a massive digitization program such that it can place these 25,000 manuscripts in the cultural commons.

 Sanskrit Charcha Kendra, Nabadwip

 The Sanskrit College and University has established a Sanskrit Charcha Kendra, in Nabadwip, Nadia, West Bengal.
-This state-of-the-art research center provides an opportunity to research scholars, and academicians to harvest the traditional Indic knowledge base already present in University's repository and to take Indological and Sanskrit studies to the future.
+This state-of-the-art research center provides an opportunity to research scholars, and academics to harvest the traditional Indic knowledge base already present in University's repository and to take Indological and Sanskrit studies to the future.